kali/lackr/doc/interpolr.md

   concatenated.
 - Lackr generates much of its entropy scanning byte[]s to find its exotic — but constant — markup.
-In order to save a few white bears, and some milliseconds of performance, we use an efficient Boyer-Moore scanner to find these markup occurencies.
+In order to save a few white bears, and some milliseconds of performance, we use an efficient Boyer-Moore scanner to find these markup occurrences.
 As we are using byte[] and not String anyway, Regexp would not have cut it.
 - various features can be plugged in and plugged out of Interpolr by the use of Plugin and Rules abstraction.

 Plugins and Rules
 -----------------

 A Plugin is analogous to a feature.
-For instance ESI support is a plugin, and so is Handlebars.
+For instance ESI support is a Plugin, and so is Handlebars.

-One of the most important aspect of a Plugin is a listt of Rules.
+One of the most important aspect of a Plugin is a list of Rules.
 Interpolr will run all rules from all its registered plugins against a DataChunk (which is basically a slice of a byte[]).
 Each rule will returns a list of Chunk:
 - a rule that does not find anything to do will simply return a list with its input as single item